broncowdd/BoZoN/readme.md

 - _Yes, ok, but how to remove the password ?_ : just click on regen button, the id will be regenerated and the password will be destroyed (the share link will change)
 - _What if I upload, create a folder or move an item with a name conflict ?_ : Don't worry, BoZoN will just rename the file to avoid overwriting.
 - _How to create my own skin ?_ : just copy the default folder in design/ and make the changes you want, then change the config.php ($default_theme='default';)
+- _How to upload a complete folder with subfolders in one time ?_ : make a zip, upload it and use the convert icon (a folder) The uploaded zip will be unzipped on the server and all files and directory structure will be restored.

 ## Special thanks
 To Cyrille Borne [ https://github.com/cborne & http://www.cyrille-borne.com ]: without your comments, issues reporting and enhancement ideas this app would never have been so complete ;-)